 What about the meetings you are not in?
 These need to happen too and without you.
 This is where trust comes in.
 You need to trust your people with these and empower them to make appropriate decisions.
 If the decision requires others, create a culture where they find the people they need, make the decision and move the process forward as quickly as possible.

 Offer support on how to run the meeting and similarly, check-in afterwards.
-You may not be at the meeting, but it doesn’t mean you cannot support your team.
+You may not be at the remote meeting, but it doesn’t mean you cannot support your team.
 Ensure your people know your digital door is always open.

 Digital Social Gatherings

-There are other digital meetings to consider but ones of the casual kind.
+There are other remote meetings to consider but ones of the casual kind.
 Efforts still need to be made to include something in everyone’s schedule to keep people connected.
 This can be a digital coffee, lunch or company activity like a quiz as an example.
 The same as work, not everyone has to attend the social gathering, but it’s an option.

 Perhaps the person in charge of your company’s sports and social might take on organising this.
 Maybe it will be someone who is trying to fill their alone time on lockdown or perhaps, both.
 Let people come forward on it rather than initially appointing someone as everyone’s working environments have varying degrees and kinds of challenges.
-These types of meetings strengthen relationships, improve team dynamics as well as helping you keep an eye out for those who might be struggling or feeling isolated.
+These types of remote meetings strengthen relationships, improve team dynamics as well as helping you keep an eye out for those who might be struggling or feeling isolated.

-Holding productive online meetings is all about getting into a rhythm.
+Holding productive meetings remotely is all about getting into a rhythm.
 You get into one quicker by knowing your people and combining that with a suitable structure and process.
 Adjustments will need to be made and flexibility required, but it’s very achievable.
 It’s important to note too, that people are now online for the majority of their working day.
-Meetings can be a welcome break from the screen when they are held in person, but they can be a strain if it’s all online activity.
+Holding meetings remotely can be a welcome break from the screen when they are held in person, but they can be a strain if it’s all online activity.
 Find what suits you and your people best.
 This is all about achieving balance over burnout.